bSI-InfraRoom/MVD-Infra-Test-Instructions/E2a-TRAS/GL01/README.md

 ## Model Dataset

-This test case utilises the dataset collected in the Dataset folder and summarised in the table below. **Form more details on each item see [Dataset description](Dataset/README.md).**
+This test case utilises the dataset collected in the Dataset folder and summarised in the table below. **For more details on each item see [Dataset description](Dataset/README.md).**

 | Filename                | Type (format)  | Description                            |
 |-------------------------|----------------|----------------------------------------|